linux-integrity/ima-doc/event-log-format.rst

 This measures the user ID of the original, actual file, not the idmapped user ID within a container.

+The length will be zero if the item being measured is not a file.
+Examples are the boot aggregate or critical data.

 .. _igid: